Reiten auf der Schiene

 Othello Station

 Othello Station is surrounded by international cuisine.
-Some popular restaurants include Cafe Red, Bang Bang Kitchen, and Le's Deli and Bakery.
-It's also close to Othello Playground, and a short bus ride from Seward Park, a gorgeous, forested peninsula jutting out into Lake Washington.
+It's also close to Othello Playground and a short bus ride to Seward Park, a wooded peninsula that juts out into Lake Washington.

 Columbia City Station

 Columbia City is a charming, walkable neighborhood that's pleasant to walk through day and night.
 From the station, walk 10 minutes east to Rainier Ave., where you can find numerous cafes and restaurants.
-Stop at Columbia City Gallery to enjoy rotating art exhibits, or get tickets to a show at the Royal Room, where you can catch live jazz and other performances.
+Stop at Columbia City Gallery to enjoy rotating art exhibits, or get tickets to a show at The Royal Room, where you can catch live jazz and other performances.

 Mount Baker Station